Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 <figcaption>ruler used as straightedge (left), a compass (right), a pen (bottom) and paper</figcaption>
 </figure>

-When working with a straightedge and compass, we halso have to have some plane to draw _onto_.
+When working with a straightedge and compass, we also have to have some plane to draw _onto_.
 This could be a blackboard, a piece of paper, the sand at the beach, or a computer screen.